Fossá waterfall

 One of the good things to know before your first visit to the Faroe Islands is that everyone speaks English and understands it even better.
 Chatting to the locals will make your visit here even more memorable.

 A great way to get to know the locals is by joining a day tour with a tour guide.
-It can be anything from biking tours to kayaking tours.
+It can be anything from a cultural activity to kayaking tours.
 Ask the guide to recommend a couple of places worth experiencing from where to eat or where to hang out in the evening.
 This will kickstart a conversation and you are well on your way to get an authentic look into the Faroese way of living.

 Havnardalur is a cosy place to go horseback riding in the grassy mounds outside the capital Tórshavn.
 The horses are friendly and easy to ride.

 Regardless of the weather, this is a great experience.
 An epic trek through the peaceful interior.
 Also if you have never ridden a horse before.
-You can do a guided horse riding tour in Havnardalur all year round.
+You can go on a guided horse riding tour in Havnardalur all year round.

 24. Fill your eyes from Norðradalsskarð

-Norðradalsskarð is a mountain pass elevated some 270 metres from sea level.
+Norðradalsskarð is a mountain pass elevated some 270 metres (885 feet) from sea level.
 When travellers step on the soil here, they understand why they love travelling and wander.

-Driving the quality road system is an adventure in its own right.
-Photo by Veingir.
+Driving the quality road system in the Faroe Islands is an adventure in its own right.
+A truly remarkable experience.
+Photo by Jannik Hubo known as @jannikhubo on Instagram.

 Simply driving from island to island and from one village to another is a super activity in its own right.
-Most villages are connected by tunnels, sub-sea tunnels, embankments and there is also a single bridge.
+Most villages are connected by tunnels, sub-sea tunnels, and causeways.
+There is also a single bridge linking two isles together.

 The quality of the infrastructure is what enables this pastime activity.
 From driving on Vágar island in the western part of the archipelago to driving on Kunoy Island up north.